rixx/books.rixx.de/data/reviews/otfried-preussler/der-rauber-hotzenplotz/index.md

 Hotzenplotz has been translated a lot, and has received some adorable names in other languages, such as *Le Brigand Briquambroque*, *Il Brigante Pennastorta*, *El bandido Saltodemata*, or *Haydut Haytazot*.

-## Further Reading

-[Alarm im Kasperletheater](https://books.rixx.de/reviews/1998/alarm-im-kasperletheater) is another German book for children that uses the Punch-and-Judy characters, though in a very different way.

-Another good children's book by [Otfried Preußler](https://books.rixx.de/otfried-preussler/) is [The Little Ghost](https://books.rixx.de/reviews/2001/the-little-ghost).
-If you're looking for more serious books by him, [Krabat](https://books.rixx.de/reviews/2005/krabat) is my favourite by far.